 In Paolozzapedia Adam Paolozza blends his signature potent theatricality, contemporary carnivalesque commedia dell’arte aesthetic, storytelling, and family anecdotes, to create a funny and deeply autobiographical show about the creative nature of memory and the fragmenting effects of immigration on identity.

-Lighting Design: Andre Du Toit
+Lighting Design by Andre Du Toit

-Costume Design: Allie Marshall
+Set and Costume Design by Allie Marshall

-Stage Manager: Dylan Tate-Howarth
+Stage Management by Dylan Tate-Howarth

 Wednesday February 27 @ 6:45pm

 What is The Preamble?
 This free pre-show program features Artistic Director Andy McKim in conversation with an artist from the play, or a local expert, to talk about the way in which that piece of theatre is contributing to a broader conversation.

 Show your ticket at Tequila Bookworm on the night you attend and get $6 drinks before or after the show!

 After the performance you are welcome to stay and take part in our Q&A with some of the cast and/or creative team.
 Q&A’s are a chance for you to ask questions or just find out more about the play or the process of creating the work.